Jadwiga of Poland

-In 1375, it was planned that when becoming old enough, she would marry William of Austria and she lived in Vienna from 1378 to 1380.
-Jadwiga's father is often thought to have regarded her and William as his favoured successors in Hungary after the 1378 death of her eldest sister, Catherine, since the following year the Polish nobility had pledged their homage to Louis' second daughter, Mary, and Mary's fiancé, Sigismund of Luxembourg.
+In 1375, it was planned that when becoming old enough, Jadwiga would marry William of Austria and she lived in Vienna from 1378 to 1380.
+Louis I is often thought to have regarded her and William as his favoured successors in Hungary after the 1378 death of her eldest sister, Catherine, since the following year the Polish nobility had pledged their homage to Louis' second daughter, Mary, and Mary's fiancé, Sigismund of Luxembourg.
 However, Louis died, and in 1382, at her mother's insistence, Mary was crowned "King of Hungary".
-Sigismund of Luxembourg tried to take control of Poland, but the Polish nobility countered that they would be obedient to a daughter of King Louis only if she settled in Poland.

-Queen Elizabeth then chose Jadwiga to reign in Poland, but did not send her to Kraków to be crowned.
+Sigismund of Luxembourg tried to take control of Poland, but the Polish nobility countered that they would be obedient to a daughter of Louis only if she settled in Poland.
+Queen Elizabeth then chose Jadwiga to reign in Poland but did not send her to Kraków to be crowned.
 During the interregnum, Siemowit IV, Duke of Masovia, became a candidate for the Polish throne.
-The nobility of Greater Poland favored him and proposed that he marry Jadwiga.
-However, Lesser Poland's nobility opposed him, and they persuaded Queen Elizabeth to send Jadwiga to Poland.
+The nobility of Greater Poland favoured him and proposed that he marry Jadwiga.
+However, Lesser Poland's nobility opposed him, and they persuaded Elizabeth to send Jadwiga to Poland.

-Jadwiga was crowned king in Poland's capital, Kraków, on 16 October 1384.
-Her coronation either reflected the Polish nobility's opposition to her intended husband, William, becoming king without further negotiation, or simply, emphasized her status as the monarch.
+Jadwiga was crowned "king" in Poland's capital, Kraków, on 16 October 1384.
+Her coronation either reflected the Polish nobility's opposition to her intended husband, William, becoming king without further negotiation or simply emphasized her status as queen regnant.
 With her mother's consent, Jadwiga's advisors opened negotiations with Jogaila, Grand Duke of Lithuania, who was still a pagan, concerning his potential marriage to Jadwiga.
-Jogaila signed the Union of Krewo, pledging to convert to Catholicism and to promote conversion of his pagan subjects.
-Meanwhile, William hastened to Kraków, hoping to marry his childhood fiancé, Jadwiga, but in late August 1385 the Polish nobles expelled him.
+Jogaila signed the Union of Krewo, pledging to convert to Catholicism and to promote the conversion of his pagan subjects.
+Meanwhile, William hastened to Kraków, hoping to marry Jadwiga, but in late August 1385, the Polish nobles expelled him.